2020 Georgia election investigation

 In February 2021, Fulton County, Georgia, district attorney Fani Willis launched a criminal investigation into alleged efforts by then-president Donald Trump and his allies to overturn the certified 2020 election victory of Democratic candidate Joe Biden and award the state's electoral college votes to Trump.
 A special grand jury recommended indictments in January 2023, followed by a grand jury that indicted Trump and 18 allies in August 2023.
 The charges include conspiracy, racketeering and other felonies.

 The investigation scope includes Trump pressuring Brad Raffensperger, the Republican Georgia Secretary of State, in a recorded phone call to "find" sufficient ballots for him to win the state.
 After Biden's electoral victory was certified, Trump personal attorney Rudy Giuliani and others met with state legislators to provide specious allegations of election fraud to encourage the legislature to convene a special session to reconsider the election result.
 Sixteen Trump supporters convened to create fraudulent slates of Trump electors.
 Republican senator and ardent Trump supporter Lindsey Graham asked the secretary of state if he could discard legally-cast ballots.

 Other attempts by Trump supporters to overturn the 2020 United States presidential election were investigated during the Biden administration by the Department of Justice and the Smith special counsel investigation.

+In November 2025, the case was taken over from Willis by Peter Skandalakis, director of the Prosecuting Attorney's Council of Georgia, and shortly after dropped.
+"In my professional judgment, the citizens of Georgia are not served by pursuing this case in full for another five to ten years," Skandalakis wrote.